MicrosoftDocs/ai-builder/ai-builder-docs/prediction-data-prep.md

 ## Create your custom table

 Do you have data that you want to import into Dataverse for training in AI Builder?
 First, you have to create a table.
 In this example, we'll provide a solution that has predefined custom tables.
-To use your own data, [create a custom table](/powerapps/maker/common-data-service/data-platform-create-entity) and use your own table instead of the example used here.
+To use your own data, [create a custom table](/powerapps/maker/common-data-service/data-platform-create-entity) and use it instead of the example used here.

 > [!NOTE]
->For best results, use a dataset that is less than 1.5 GB in size.
-Otherwise, AI Builder uses only 1.5 GB of your data to train and predict.
-Since you can’t control which data exceeding the 1.5 GB limit isn't used, you should optimize your data to stay under 1.5 GB.
+> For best results, use a dataset that is less than 1.5 GB in size.
+Otherwise, AI Builder will use only 1.5 GB of your data to train and predict.
+Because you can’t control which data that exceeds the 1.5 GB limit won't be used, you should optimize your data to stay under 1.5 GB.

 ## Sample dataset for prediction model